SACGF/variantgrid_admin_docs/sequencing/sequencing_scan_troubleshooting.md

 ### Scans not running

-Check timestamps on the historical runs grid, when was it last run?
+Check timestamps on the historical runs grid to see when it was last run.

-Check seqauto_single_worker on server status page.
+Is the *seqauto_single_worker* OK on the [Server Status](../admin/server_status.md) page?

-On the serveR:
+On the server you can:

 * Check the logs
 * Check if processes are running: